ZuchaoWang/learn-berkeley-cs188sp24/README.md

 The `Game` class is defined in `game.py` file.
 Its `run` method first call `agent.registerInitialState` method for all agents to let them initialize their internal states.
 Then it enters the main game loop, where it first calls `observationFunction` to get the current game state, then calls each agent's `agent.getAction` method to get their actions, then applies the actions to the game state using `state.generateSuccessor` method.
 This loop continues until the game is over (win or lose).

+In `state.generateSuccessor`, the pacman moves first and eat food or capsules if any.
+Then each ghost moves in turn.
+After all agents have moved, the ghosts' scared timers are decremented by 1 if they are greater than 0.
+After that the game checks if there's collision between pacman and any ghost, and apply the corresponding rules (pacman eats ghost or pacman is eaten).
+Finally, the game checks if all food are eaten (win condition).
+Note if the ghost's scared timer is 1, at collision checking time it is already decremented to 0, so the ghost is no longer scared.

 #### Game state

 The game state is represented by the `GameState` class defined in `pacman.py` file.
 This class contains all the information about the current state of the game, including the following: